 The OMAT responded to an appeal by the local seventh day Adventist church in Milot to help with a school building project that they had been trying to complete for three years.
 Although the OMAT does not always engage in civic missions Dr. Carryl saw a need to contribute to the betterment of the community at large.
 The building that housed more than 300 students was in terrible condition.
 Partnering with the Bethany Seventh-day Adventist Church in Long Island, the ‘I Live To Give Mission’ took place from July 11 – 22, 2014.
 Thirty volunteers traveled to Milot for the OMAT first civic and medical mission.
 A new school building project began with the help of funds from the OMAT and donors who contributed to this worthy cause.

 Today, the OMAT depends on the contributions of some dedicated donors and supporters to fund its projects.
 The annual golf outing is one of the fundraising events held in support of the OMAT missions.

-Now approaching its 26th year, OMAT remains poised to continue providing aid at home and abroad.
+Now in its 30th year, the OMAT remains poised to continue providing aid at home and abroad.
 Please check the details of OMAT’s missions, projects, and events on this website.
 To support our most recent project click on the donate button below: